Suppression of scattering in quantum confined 2D-helical Dirac systems

 with the average transmission per transverse mode

 Agreement with the simulations is excellent for $g<0.05$ even at low energy and it remains very good up to $g \simeq 0.5$ in the limit of large number of modes.
-We note that for all $g$, best fits gives $2\gamma_0 \sim -\gamma_1$ such that the conductance and the Fano factor can be approximated by
+We note that for all $g$, best fits gives $2\gamma_0 \sim -\gamma_1$ such that the conductance and the Fano factor can be approximated within an error $<1\%$ by

 As already reported for graphene nanoribbons \cite{Tombros2011,Terres2016}, the linear dependence of the conductance with $\varepsilon$ or $k_\text{F}$ is the signature of quantum confinement and for the model we used for the contact, the proportional factor is $\mathcal{T}=\pi/4$.
 In the diffusive limit indeed, the conductivity $\sigma$ is related to the density of states $\partial n / \partial \mu$ and to $\ell$ through the Einstein relation: $\sigma=e^2 (\partial n/\partial \mu) v \ell /2$.
 At low energy, the disorder is short-range and $k\xi \ll 1$.
 In this regime, $\ell \propto \varepsilon^{-1}$ and does not depend on $\xi$ anymore (see Appendix~\ref{ltrDependence}).
 As $\partial n/\partial \mu \propto \varepsilon$, the conductance does not show any energy dependence.
 At high energy, the disorder is long-range ($k\xi \gg 1$) and $\sigma \propto (\varepsilon\xi)^3$.
 In our model, it is not possible to know the exact energy dependence of the conductance since $\xi$ is a given parameter.
 Nevertheless, a microscopic model \cite{Hwang2008,Culcer2010} considering an ensemble of charge impurities with screened Coulomb potential (a non-Gaussian potential) gives $\sigma \propto \varepsilon^2$ in agreement with experimental results.